Portable-Network-Archive-Specification

 4.2.1.3 aTIM Accessed timestamp

 The last accessed datetime is recorded in Unix time.
-When this chunk appears after the FHAD chunk and before the FEND chunk, it indicates the last accessed datetime of the entry.
+When this chunk appears after the FHED chunk and before the FEND chunk, it indicates the last accessed datetime of the entry.

 size description